jchristopher/cfs-options-screens/readme.txt

 `$value = cfs_get_option( 'options_screen_name', 'field_name_from_field_group' );`

 == Changelog ==

+= 1.2 =
+* Added support for Field Group defaults/overrides where a Field Group can appear both on a CFS Options Screen and a post edit screen, and 'fall back' to the CFS Options Screen where applicable

 = 1.1.2 =
 * Refined the arguments for the underlying CPT to hide it from the Admin menu, filterable with `cfs_options_screens_post_type_args`